ARMmbed/lora-docs/docs/iotx.md

 ## Configuring the LoRa packet forwarder

-Next you'll need a configuration file for the packet forwarder, which you can retrieve from the IoT-X website.
+Next you need a configuration file for the packet forwarder, which you can retrieve from the IoT-X website.

 1. [Log in](https://stream.iot-x.com/login) to your account.
 1. You're redirected to the dashboard page.